Idaho Student Loans

 - Governor’s Cup Scholarship: This scholarship is awarded to 25 graduating seniors from an Idaho high school with a cumulative GPA of 2.8 or higher who enroll as full-time students at an Idaho college or university in a technical or academic program.
 Special priority is given to students with community service or volunteer work experience.
 The application also requires a 500-word essay, and the scholarship awards $3,000 a year for up to four years.

-- GEAR UP Idaho Scholarship: Eligible students will have participated in the GEAR UP early intervention program while attending an Idaho high school and graduated in 2012, 2013, or 2014.
+- GEAR UP Idaho Scholarship: Eligible students will have participated in the GEAR UP early intervention program while attending a participating Idaho high school and graduated between 2012 and spring 2018.
 This scholarship is open to renewal students only and grants up to the maximum amount of the current year’s Pell Grant funding for students attending a participating college who are less than 22 years of age at the time of initial application.
 Applicants must also complete a FAFSA to qualify.

 - Armed Forces and Public Safety Officer Scholarship: This scholarship waives fees, subsidizes campus housing, and provides $500 for books for Idaho resident students who are the spouse or child of a permanently disabled or fallen member of the U.S. Armed Forces or an Idaho public safety officer as determined by the federal government or the state of Idaho.